top of page

 After the tapestry palace we headed over to the herb store.
 Here we received a lecture about all types of herbs and lotions.
 This guy could talk even better, which kept it from being boring.
 He had a nice story about orchid oil.
 You needed to put that on your temples if you had a headache, on the front of your head if you wanted to sleep, and on your hands if you had scars there.
 The first thing he showed was rose cream.
 A boy about 15 years old walked around to put a bit on everyone's hands.
 He started with Bram and then me.
 The first round he just pulled your hand and put some on it whether you wanted to or not.
 The second time we got something on our fingers.

 Then we moved to herbs to cook with.
 The boy nearly stuffed them up Bram's nose.
-We were laughing and the boy thought it was funny as well.
-While the owner was telling a story about the next type of herbs the boy was already laughing next to Bram, waiting to stuff even more herbs up his nose.
+We were laughing, and the boy thought it was funny as well.
+While the owner was telling a story about the following type of herbs, the boy was already laughing next to Bram, waiting to stuff even more herbs up his nose.
 We also couldn't stop laughing.
 At the end every tourist got a plastic bag.
 Here they were also crazy about those, but more about that later.
-All the herbs and lotions that had been discussed passed around again.
+All the herbs and lotions that had been discussed were passed around again.
 If you wanted something you just needed to raise your hand.
 I didn't buy anything as we would have to carry it for the next 1500 km.
 Some people bought for over 100 euros, nice profits for the herb shop.

 sales people